wu-mng/more/_posts/2020-10-13-set-every-variable-post-front-matter.md

 ---
 title: "Demo Post"
 tagline: "that makes use of every option in Front Matter"
-author: anerd
+author: An Author
 image: assets/img/1280px-vincent_van_gogh_-_de_slaapkamer_-_google_art_project.jpg
 alt: This is the alt text of a featured image.
 caption: This is the **caption** text of a featured image.
-excerpt: This article sets any possible variables in the post's Front Matter.
-Also, as part of the demo, this is a manually written `excerpt`... and it even contains some **_markdown_** and <strong>HTML</strong> formatting in it.
+excerpt: This article sets any possible variable in the post's Front Matter.
+Also, as part of the demo, this is a manually written `excerpt`... and it even contains some **markdown** and <strong>HTML</strong> formatting in it.
 Clever, innit?
 slug: set-every-variable-post-front-matter-now-with-custom-slug
 categories:
   - Markup